Tirna29/enhancing-underwater-images-using-GAN/README.md

    images.
 We also need to specify the path to the generated images.
 Here is an example command: python measure_ssim_psnr.py --image-data "/path/to/EUVP/generated/images" --label-data "/path/to/EUVP/test_samples/GTr"

-# Best Model
-1. To check with the best model, it's provided in the model folder, use that as input to the inferences model in step 4

-2. To view the generated images that gave the best results, check the inferences/50e folder.